jacpolanski/in-good-hands/README.md

 # in-good-hands
 > !!!
-In progress - but take a peek, it looks not bad already !!!
+In progress - but take a peak, it looks not bad already !!!
 > Give away your old stuff and let it serve for those who need it.
-Don't waste your space with things you will newer use and give them second life "in-good-hands" of ones who will realy need them.
+Don't waste your space with things you will newer use and give them second life "in-good-hands" of ones who will really need them.

 > Live demo [_here_](https://in-good-hands.vercel.app/)